quii/learn-go-with-tests/hello-world/readme.md

 const helloPrefix = "Hello, "
 ```

-We can now refactor our code like so
+We can now refactor our code

 ```go
 const helloPrefix = "Hello, "